 The Tethering and Ranging mission of the Georgia Institute of Technology (TARGIT)

-TARGIT is a 3U CubeSat mission sponsored by NASA’s Undergraduate Student Instrument Program (USIP), and which was selected for a launch opportunity as part of the 8th class of the CubeSat Launch Initiative (CSLI).
+TARGIT is a 3U CubeSat mission sponsored by NASA’s Undergraduate Student Instrument Program (USIP), and was selected for a launch opportunity as part of the 8th class of the CubeSat Launch Initiative (CSLI).
 The mission seeks to develop and test on-orbit an imaging LiDAR system capable of cm-level topographic mapping.
-The ultimate objective of this LiDAR system is to enable future planetary small satellite missions to gather valuable topographic, navigation, and reconnaissance data with a low size, weight and power (SWaP) instrument.
-TARGIT is currently manifested to launch on the NG-14 cargo resupply mission to the ISS in October 2020.
+The ultimate objective of this LiDAR system is to enable future planetary small satellite missions to gather valuable topographic, navigation, and reconnaissance data with a low size, weight, and power (SWaP) instrument.
+TARGIT was delivered in September 2021 and launched on the CRS-24 cargo resupply mission to the ISS in December 2021.